An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Analysis of the IFE method

-which completes the proof. \end{proof} We also need the stability of the IFE interpolation and some interpolation error estimates under the $H^1$-regularity. \begin{lemma} For any $\mathbf{v}\in H^1(T)^2$, there exists a positive constant $C$ independent of $h$ and the interface location relative to the mesh such that
+We also need the stability of the IFE interpolation and some interpolation error estimates under the $H^1$-regularity. \begin{lemma} For any $\mathbf{v}\in (H^1(T))^2$, there exists a positive constant $C$ independent of $h$ and the interface location relative to the mesh such that